stasdodesign/stasdodesign/README.md

 #### I'm an Art Director, Product, UI/UX, Presentations Designer.

-## I'm a Designer, Developer and Illustrator, Husband, Father,
+## I'm a Designer, Developer, Illustrator, Husband and  Father
 - ✍ You can find my projects here [portfolio]
 - 🌱 I’m currently learning UX Design
 - 👯 I’m looking to work on a AI/ML enterprise product